The ABCs of Detecting and Preventing Phishing

 Be aware that cyber attackers are one step ahead of the defenders.
 That means that you cannot always be 100% protected against them, not even with all the email filtering systems or anti-virus software.

-Of course, this doesn’t mean that you want to make their jobs easier, so make sure you keep your computer updated at all times.
+Of course, this doesn’t mean that you want to make their jobs easier, so taking these steps will go a long way in preventing phishing.

 Keep your software updated as well.
 If you use a free tool that offers automatic and silent software updates, you can eliminate up to 85% of security holes in your system.